Should I Paint Walls before getting new floors?

 If you are not buying a brand new home, then odds are you are going to be doing some work to that house before you move in.
-One of the things most people do, outside of new carpet, is interior painting.
-So should you be painting before installing new floors?
+Outside of interior painting, flooring is the number 2 thing that people work on replacing such as carpeting and hardwood or vinyl.
+So the question is – what comes 1st- should you be painting walls before installing new floors?

 As we start to look at this question, we also have to look at what you are considering doing in your home before moving in.

 - Will you be removing and changing any flooring?

 - Do you need to do any drywall repairs or replacement?